CAPS FAQs

 In partnership with students, faculty, and staff, CEA staff members work with students individually and assist academic units to determine reasonable accommodations that will enable every student to have access to the full range of programs and services.

-The Student Success Center focuses their commitment on ensuring that students have the tools and resources they need to be successful.
+The Student Success Center is committed to ensuring that students have the tools and resources they need to be successful.
+They have a range of services including:

-CAPS always encourages family members and other concerned parties to express their concerns with the Office of the Dean of Students as well.
-The Office of the Dean of Students seeks to support students during emergency situations.
-The deans are advocates for students during academic and personal crises.
-Contact the Dean of Students office at 479-575-5004.
+CAPS always encourages family members and other concerned parties to express their concerns with U of A Cares.
+U of A Cares seeks to support students during emergency situations as well as a range of other events which may occur.
+They are advocates for students during academic and personal crises.
+U of A Cares reports can be submitted via their website or you can contact them by calling 479-575-5004.

-Because of increasing demand for services from students, faculty/staff (even if they are enrolled in classes) are not eligible for on-going individual counseling.
-However, faculty/staff can always be seen at CAPS for emergencies and case management (to discuss referral information/options).
+Due to increasing demand for services from students, faculty/staff (even if they are enrolled in classes) are not eligible for on-going individual counseling at CAPS.
+However, faculty/staff can always be seen at CAPS for emergencies and case management services (to discuss referral information/options).

 Faculty/staff can contact the Arkansas Employee Assistance Program (EAP) for counseling and/or referral information.
 This is a benefit provided to faculty/staff by the University.